 After receipt of your user's permit, you must also notify the Eau Claire County Sheriff's Department and Township Fire Department at least 48 hours prior to discharging the permitted fireworks.

 Garbage & Recycling service is provided by area refuse haulers.

-Currently there are three haulers licensed to collect refuse in the Town of Pleasant Valley.
+Currently there are five haulers licensed to collect refuse in the Town of Pleasant Valley.

-Eau Claire County has a recycling center located next to the Town Hall.
+Eau Claire County has a recycling center located across from the Fire Station.

 Click here for hours and other locations.